 More actionable consumer data leads to sharp and focused insights.
 When data-driven marketers understand customers at individual levels, they can predict how they will interact with different campaigns and make strategic decisions based on providing personalized messaging that offers the best possible experience.

-Essentially, data-driven marketing tools help create smooth, hassle-free personalization.
+Essentially, online marketing tools help create smooth, hassle-free personalization.
 As a rudimentary example, if you know your target audience is young mothers, you likely won’t craft marketing messages that appeal to women without children.
 Marketing campaign decisions can also be fast-tracked, enabling organizations to discard what’s not succeeding and optimize what is.

 An insightful set of consumer data significantly reduces the risk of failure, as the budget spent on product development and marketing campaigns will automatically meet consumers’ needs and expectations.
 Additionally, sales data can reveal untapped opportunities for cross-selling throughout the sales funnel, which may have been previously neglected.